 She's One of the Rare Ones

 According to Reader's Digest, some collectible Barbie dolls are especially rare.
-These models are hard to find, so if you have one, she may be worth a lot:
+These models are hard to find, so if you have one of these exclusive Barbies, she may be worth a lot of money:

 - Lorainne Schwartz Barbie - This Barbie was made in 2010, so she isn't vintage.
-The key is that there were only 12 produced.
+The key is that there were only 12 produced, and her limited run makes her incredibly collectible.

 - City Smart Barbie - Made in 2003, this vintage-inspired Barbie is a very limited edition.
 There were only 600 made.